 Late payments were impacting revenue at a logistics and transportation company with over 100,000 customers and thousands of facilities worldwide.
 Slim margins for services rendered meant our client had a low tolerance for late payments.
 The director of billing believed that on-time payment required education and proactive customer communications.
-But the sheer volume of late paying customers made the task of following up labor intensive and inefficient for the business.
-They needed better clarity into which customers required follow up as well as a better way to predict customer behavior related to on time payments.
+But the sheer volume of late-paying customers made the task of following up labor-intensive and inefficient for the business.
+They needed better clarity into which customers required follow-up and a better way to predict customer behavior related to on-time payments.

 The director of billing had recently completed a machine learning course taught by a Synaptiq consultant.
 He approached us about piloting a project he believed would improve his team’s productivity.
-With machine learning to help delinquency tracking and behavior analytics, he hoped to focus his team on obtaining payments, reducing late payments overall, and increasing revenue for the business.
+With machine learning to help delinquency tracking and behavior analytics, he hoped to focus his team on obtaining payments, reducing overall late payments, and increasing revenue for the business.

 We met with the billing automation specialist biweekly to guide his approach, provide recommendations, and answer any questions.
 From the pilot we discovered about 400 delinquent accounts.
 Using these results, the billing automation specialist set up a pilot team in the organization that used the output of the model to target nearly 200 customers with emails and phone calls.
 He then measured the outcomes of these process changes.

 After several rounds of pilots, the client asked us to rebuild the Orange model using a scalable, modern machine learning stack.
 We wrote Python code in a Jupyter notebook and used model data to train it for the production environment.
 They provided us obfuscated data to train and test the model on our own then they run the model on real data after we delivered it.